Atlanta's Lawyer for the LGBT Community

 Durable Powers of Attorney for Healthcare and Finances

 At The Gage Law Firm, we recommend discussing a complete estate plan for you, your partner, and your family.
-Our LGBT Estate Planning Package provides for both partner's needs and includes (1) a full consultation, (2) drafting of wills for both you and your partner, (3) drafting of healthcare directives and living will, (4) drafting of powers of attorney to ensure that your partner can tend to your finances and other matters in the event you are incapacitated, and (5) and, in some cases, appointment of agent to defend against discriminatory hospital practices.
-In most cases, a full estate plan can be completed within 2-3 weeks of the initial consultation and, in some cases, faster.
+Our LGBT Estate Planning Package provides for both partner's needs and includes (1) a full consultation, (2) drafting of wills for both you and your partner, (3) drafting of healthcare directives and living will, and (4) drafting of powers of attorney to ensure that your partner can tend to your finances and other matters in the event you are incapacitated.
+In most cases, a full estate plan can be completed within 4-5 weeks of the initial consultation and, if necessary, faster.

 Visit our Wills and Estate Planning page, or contact us today to learn how we can protect your loved ones and give you peace of mind!

 Many underestimate the value of having a gay or lesbian attorney advocate for you after arrest.
 Because honesty and candor are central to a strong attorney-client relationship, its important to have an attorney with whom you can be open, without fear of being judged.
 Circumstances surrounding an arrest may pertain specifically with your identity as gay, lesbian or transgender, and the ability to discuss these issues openly not only gives you less anxiety, but their revelation may lead to positive outcomes in your case.